Sausage Rigatoni is a hearty, easy dish made in 30 minutes with pasta, creamy sauce, spinach, and Italian sausage.

 - Use Heavy Cream: Avoid swapping heavy cream.
 Alternatives like half-and-half or milk might curdle due to the tomato paste’s acidity.
 Heavy cream balances this and makes the sauce rich and thick.

-Sausage Rigatoni Tips
+Tips For Sausage Rigatoni

 Storage